camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 ### componentName.extraConfiguration

-`extraConfiguration` option is used to supply extra configuration files.
-To use it, specify a key of the filename you want the option to have, and the value is the contents of that file.
+The `extraConfiguration` option is used to supply extra configuration files.

+To use it, specify a key of the filename you want the option to have, where the value is the contents of that file.
 The most common use case for this would be supplying a `log4j2.xml` file.
-When the helm chart reads this option, it will mount it on the current directory's `./config` folder.
+When the Helm chart reads this option, it mounts it on the current directory's `./config` folder:

-Example:

 ```xml
 operate: